things-scene/operato-scene/packages/graphql/helps/scene/component/graphql.md

 ## properties for graphql-query/mutation

 - client component ID
   - Set the ID of the graphql-client where the endpoint is configured.
+If not set, the graphql client for the origin server is used.
 - period
   - When periodic query/mutation call is needed, set the period in second unit.
 - query